alpinelinux/alpine-mksite/community/code-of-conduct.md

 4. Avoid foul or abusive language.
 As cultural standards differ, what may seem as a very mild statement can be perceived by others as highly abusive.

-5. Avoid controversial topics unless directly relevant to the project, unless in an offtopic channel, such as the #alpine-offtopic IRC channel.
+5. Avoid controversial topics unless directly relevant to the project.

 6. While conflict is inevitable, please work through the conflict using a neutral third party in a transparent manner, so that all participants